ibm-cloud-docs/log-analysis/alerts.md

 6. Add the details for the notification channel that you have chosen.

-    For example, for the email notification channel, add one or more recipients, and optionally a timezone.
+    For example, for the email notification channel, add one or more recipients, and optionally a time zone.

 7. Click **Save alert**.